andistoev/udacity-blockchain-developer-nanodegree--nd1309/project2-ethereum-nft-crypto-star-dapp/README.md

 Ethereum CryptoStar Dapp is a star register.

-- The star can be created as non-fungible token (ERC-721)
+- User can register a star as a non-fungible token (ERC-721)
-- The star can is searchable
+- User can search the stars

 ![star-dapp](res/star-dapp.jpg)